seyiodediran/seyiodediran/README.md

 💬 Feel free to ask me about **Laravel**, **Alpine.js**, frontend development, web design, animations, or anything related to my projects and experiences.
 I'm always eager to share knowledge and exchange ideas.

-📫 You can reach me ⤵️

-😄 Pronouns: He/Him

 ⚡ Fun fact: Apart from coding, I have a passion for cooking exotic dishes from various cuisines.
 Cooking, just like coding, allows me to experiment and create something delightful from scratch!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=seyiodediran)](https://github.com/anuraghazra/github-readme-stats)